23.12/2022

-Some properties of molybdenum that are important for industrial use include its high melting point, high elasticity modulus, low temperature linear expansion coefficient, good plasticity at low and room temperatures, heat-resistance, high electric and heat conductivity, relatively small capture cross-section of thermal neutrons and almost half the density of tungsten.
+Some properties of molybdenum that are important for industrial use include its high melting point, high elasticity modulus, low temperature linear expansion coefficient, good plasticity at low and room temperatures, heat-resistance, high electric and heat conductivity, relatively small capture cross-section of thermal neutrons, and almost half the density of wolfram.

-Some drawbacks of molybdenum as a construction metal are its susceptibility to oxidation at temperatures higher than 500–700 °C and the fact that it is not sufficiently heat resistant to be used in conditions of extremely high temperatures and lengthy loads.
-Molybdenum alloying has practically no effect in terms of eliminating the first drawback, but does make it possible to significantly raise the recrystallization temperature, tensile strength and creep resistance at high temperatures, and, for example, by using lanthanium oxide for dispersion strengthening to increase heat resistance and improve plastic properties (lower the fraility threshold).
+Some drawbacks of molybdenum as a construction metal are its susceptibility to oxidation at temperatures higher than 500-700 оС and the fact that it is not sufficiently heat resistant to be used in conditions of extremely high temperatures and lengthy loads.
+Alloying of molybdenum has practically no effect in terms of eliminating the first drawback, but does make it possible to significantly raise the recrystallization temperature, durability and creep resistance at high temperatures, and, for dispersive hardeing—for example, using lanthanium oxide—to increase heat resistance and improve plastic properties (lower the fraility threshold).

 Below is the list of products made from alloyed molybdenum:

-- Extruded and tooled products from molybdenum-tungsten alloy MoW-2-PM.
+2. Extruded and tooled products from molybdenum- tungsten alloy MoW-2-PM.

-- Products from the molybdenum-tungsten alloy MoW10-PM for sputtering targets.
+5. Products from the molybdenum- tungsten alloy MoW10-PM for sputtering targets.

 Use

-The molybdenum alloy MoW, strengthened by forming a solid solution with tungsten (nominal composition by mass percentage: Mo 70%, W 30%, content of alloying component ± 2%), boasts a higher recrystallization temperature than molybdenum (as high as 1200 °C with a deformation ratio of 90%), resistance to high temperatures, corrosion and creep (creeping at high temperatures).
+The molybdenum alloy MB MoW, strengthened by forming a solid solution with tungsten (nominal composition by mass percentage: Mo 70%, W 30%, content of alloying component ± 2%), boasts a higher recrystallization temperature than molybdenum (as high as 1200 оС with a deformation ratio of 90%), resistance to high temperatures, resistance to corrosion and creep (creeping at high temperatures).

 Sheets are delivered annealed for internal stress removal and with tested microstructure.